DJIBOUTI 2019 HUMAN RIGHTS REPORT

 The constitution and law allow for freedom of expression, including for the press, provided the exercise of these freedoms complies with the law and respects “the honor of others.”
 The government did not respect these rights.
 The law provides prison sentences for media offenses.

-Press and Media Freedom: There were no privately owned or independent newspapers in the country.
-Printing facilities for mass media were government owned, which created obstacles for those wishing to publish criticism of the government.
-The principal newspaper, La Nation, maintained a monopoly on domestic news.
+Press and Media, Including Online Media: Privately owned or independent newspapers were distributed on an irregular basis.
+Printing facilities for mass media were government owned, which created obstacles for those wishing to criticize the government.
+The principal newspaper, La Nation, maintained a monopoly on authorized print media.

 The government owned the only radio and television stations, operated by Radio Television Djibouti.
 The official media generally did not criticize government leaders or policy, and opposition access to radio and television time remained limited.
 Foreign media broadcast throughout the country, and cable news and other programming were available via satellite.